theBlackBoxSociety/p5js/02_basics.md

 - `let x, y;` is a shorthand notation for
 `let x;
 let y;`
 - The filter BLUR executes a Gaussian blur, the parameter 1 specifies the intensity of the filter.
+You might have seen the framerate drop to 5 frames/sec or so.
+This is a CPU intensive operation.
+Try `background(0, 5);` at the top of the draw loop instead.

 #### back to our 9 lines in the wind
 ```JavaScript